Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 And the best way to make sure your platform is chock-full of useful applications is to make it as easy as possible for developers to build on top of, which means:

-- Building the first popular applications in-house (which we’ve done with DelegateCall for social sites, and are doing again for games with the 3 blockchain games we’re releasing in the next 3 months).
+- Building the first popular applications in-house (which we’ve done with DelegateCall for social sites, and are doing again with Zombie Battleground for games).

 - Creating a killer set of tutorials that walks them through the development every step of the way.

-In the process, CryptoZombies blew up and became the world’s #1 resource for learning Ethereum development.
+CryptoZombies has since blown up and has become the world’s #1 resource for learning Ethereum development.

 For developers, by developers.